arrowheadapps/strapi-connector-firestore/README.md

         // Flatten internal Strapi models (as an example)
         // However, flattening the internal Strapi models is
-        // not actaully an effective usage of flattening,
+        // not actually an effective usage of flattening,
         // because they are only queried one-at-a-time anyway
         // So this would only result in increased bandwidth usage
         flattenModels: (model) => model.uid.startsWith('strapi::') ? `strapi/${model.modelName}` : null;